-The George Darwin Lecture is given annually by a distinguished and eloquent speaker on a suitable topic in astronomy (including astrochemistry, astrobiology, astroparticle physics, etc).
+The George Darwin Lecture is given annually by an authoritative and engaging speaker on a suitable topic in astronomy (including astrochemistry, astrobiology, astroparticle physics, etc).
 The speaker may be based in the UK or overseas.
 The lecture is delivered at an Ordinary (A&G) Meeting of the RAS.

 Nominations should be submitted by 31 July for the following year's awards and should include: